 A death that is self-inflicted and carried out with intent to die; also, one who completes such an act.
 Suicide is a serious epidemiological public health problem that devastates individuals, families, and communities throughout the world.
 There are many risk factors for suicide and suicidal behaviors, as well as a variety of methods of suicide (Fig. 1).
 Understanding of both the methods and risk factors involved can help inform models for suicide prevention.
-See also: Affective disorders; Psychology; Psychotherapy; Public health; Suicidal behavior
+See also: Affective disorders; Psychology; Psychotherapy; Public health

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend